Research and Evaluation

 - Qualitative analyses.

-The current full-time evaluation and research team includes five staff members who worked together on over 15 different projects during 2012-13.
+The current full-time evaluation and research team includes three staff members who worked together on over 15 different projects during 2012-13.

 - Stacy Wenzel, PhD, Associate Research Professor